 The CSET Primary Curriculum Statement

-What is the rationale for our Curriculum?
+What is the rationale for our Concept Curriculum?

 Our Primary school curriculum will develop the whole child.
 Our curriculum purpose is to prepare children to leave every CSET primary with the confidence, ability and desire to make the world a better place.
 We plan for them to experience, explore, create, question, organise and enjoy their learning across a broad range of subjects.
 We believe that the curriculum must be a mix of substantive and disciplinary knowledge, transferable skills, in depth study and opportunities to identify patterns and connections between concepts and ideas.
-Our Curriculum gives oracy equal priority with reading, writing and understanding mathematical concepts and aims to develop oracy through the study of all three.
+Our Curriculum recognises the importance of oracy alongside reading, writing and understanding mathematical concepts and aims to develop oracy through the study of all three.
 Our curriculum will extend beyond what is taught in the classroom.
 It will ensure the environment supports learning, that experiences broaden horizons- organising visits, meeting experts and interesting, inspiring people, as well as enrichment through opportunities outside of the classroom and school; seeing ‘behind the scenes’ as well as being in the audience.
 It will ensure expertise is achievable for all and every child will feel enriched as a result.
 The curriculum will permeate all aspects of schooling so that learners are ready to meet the world.